vpayno/git-commit-helper/README.md

 - v2 - improve them without burning out, over effort, or maximizing diminishing returns

-    - Use theese as practice for learing Go+Cue+BubbleTea.
+    - Use these as practice for learning Go+Cue+BubbleTea.
     - Slow is smooth, smooth is fast.

 ## Helpers